floydkrom/Guardiola/Guardiola.md

   The purpose of this study is to perform a comparative analysis of the style of play and performance of the football club Manchester City before and after the appointment of Pep Guardiola.
 We will evaluate data from the 2013-14 season through the 2018-19 season.
 During the first three seasons covered in our analysis (2013-14, 2014-15, 2015-16), Manuel Pellegrini was manager of Manchester City, leading them to one Premier League title in the 2013-14 season.
 Following the removal of Pelligrini in June 2016, Pep Guardiola was appointed manager and was expected to completely change Manchester City's style of play with his world famous Tika-Taka style.

   In order to answer our primary research question, we will explore the following secondary research questions:

+· How did Manchester City perform during Pellegrini's tenure as manager compared to during Guardiola's tenure?

 · How did Manchester City perform offensively over the seasons?

 · How did Manchester City perform defensively over the seasons?

-· How did Manchester City perform against teams in the bottom-half of the league table compared to teams in the top-half of the table over the seasons?

-· How did Manchester City perform during Pellegrini's tenure as manager compared to during Guardiola's tenure?

   As football players and fans, it is hard not to admire the characteristic style of play of Guardiola's teams and the way he is consistently able to build his teams into the dominant force in their respective leagues.
 In the documentary "All or Nothing: Manchester City", it is crystal clear that Guardiola has a remarkable obsession with the tactical side of soccer and the style of play of his side.
 Everything Guardiola does as a manager seems to stem from an almost pathological attention to detail.
 As any football player will tell you, small details, performed consistently over time, can make the difference needed to crown a team champion at the end of the season.
 We are motivated to achieve a better understanding of these details through this analysis.